bootstrap-vue/bootstrap-vue/src/components/form/README.md

 - `<b-form-invalid-feedback>` Invalid feedback text blocks for input `invalid` states
 - `<b-form-valid-feedback>` Valid feedback text blocks for input `valid` states

+### Text helper
+Display a block of help text below an input with the `<b-form-text>` helper component. text is displayed with a muted color and slightly smaller font-size.

+### Feedback helpers
+The valid and invalid feedback helper components will display feedback (based on input state) as a block of colored text.
+They rely on being placed after an input (sibling) and will show based on the browser native validation state of the input.
+To force them to show, set the prop `force-show`, or set the `was-validated` class on a parent element (such as a form).
+See the **Validation** section below for additional details.

+Use the optional Boolean prop `tooltip` to change the display from a block to a static tooltip style.
+The feedback will typically appear below the form control.
+When this mode is enabled, it is important that the parent container have a `position: relative:` css style (or `position-relative` class).
+Note that tooltip style feedback may, since it's positioning is static, obscure other inputs, labels, etc.

 ## Validation